 Despite how complicated an issue may seem, not every issue needs to be litigated or taken to trial.
-Through negotiation, mediation, and arbitration, In Pacta has helped many people reach positive results without the expense and unpredictability of traditional litigation.
+Through negotiation, mediation and arbitration, IN PACTA has helped hundreds of people reach positive results without the expense and unpredictability of traditional litigation.

-Arbitration, though similar to litigation in terms of structure and finality, allows the parties more flexibility than court-based proceedings, including permitting the parties to choose their own judge (or arbitrator, as the person is known), their own timetable and own procedural rules.
+- Arbitration: Though similar to litigation in terms of structure and finality, arbitration allows the parties more flexibility than court-based proceedings, including permitting the parties to choose their own judge (or arbitrator, as the person is known), timetable and procedural rules.
 With multilateral conventions opening the way for the use of arbitration and the enforcement of arbitral awards, the inclusion of this method of dispute resolution in international contracts is crucial to a successful representation.

-Negotiations are the base method for dispute resolution; and are also the strategic, least invasive first step to dispute resolution.
-Here parties (or their counsel) agree to meet and attempt to work out differences without third party involvement.
-When drafting contracts between parties, it’s a good idea to include a requirement in the contact that the parties attempt to negotiate, in good faith, a solution to any problem that may arise during the course of performance of the contract.
+- Negotiation: Negotiations are the base method for dispute resolution and are also the strategic, least-invasive first step to dispute resolution.
+Here parties (or their counsel) agree to meet and attempt to work out differences without third-party involvement.
+When drafting contracts between parties, it’s a good idea to include a requirement in the contract that the parties attempt to negotiate, in good faith, a solution to any problem that may arise during the course of the performance of the contract.

 To learn more about how the different methods of alternative dispute resolution may be able to be used in your case, call our office at 206-536-3144 or contact us online for a free consultation.